 Garden Design, Natural Light and Efficiency

-- Adjacent to UC San Diego’s Thornton Hospital in La Jolla
+- Contiguous with UC San Diego Thornton Hospital in La Jolla

-- Helistop - helicopter landing pad with direct access to all floors
+- Rooftop helistop (helicopter landing pad) with direct access to all floors

 All Jacobs Medical Center images, such as photographs and renderings, are copyrighted by UC San Diego Health Sciences’ Marketing & Communications Department, and are for its exclusive use.
 To obtain permission to use any of these images, please contact Beth Regan at firstname.lastname@example.org